lollipopman/bash-ini-builtin-blog-post/README.md

 Our INI config parser builtin will demonstrate the utility of reason number (3).
-However, before we implement that builtin, let us look at implementing a `sleep` builtin as a custom builtin challege akin to printing `Hello World!` in a new language.
+However, before we implement that builtin, let us look at implementing a `sleep` builtin as a custom builtin challenge akin to printing `Hello World!` in a new language.

 ## Minimal Builtin, Implementing `sleep`